emirozer/nixarmor/README.md

 Run the related automation script based on your distribution.

+**OR**

+You can try the environment via using vagrant.
+Go to the /vagrant/.. dir and pick the distro you are interested in.

+    vagrant up

+*I am assuming you have* [vagrant](https://www.vagrantup.com) *on your system packages for his task.*
 ###CHKROOTKIT & Cron Job
 =============
 Chkrootkit is installed for ubuntu/debian/fedora and ran once.